Seagate/halon/Examples/COMMENTARY.md

 ## Comparison of Netwire/Nettle approach with Reactive-Banana

+Functional Reactive Programming is an approach to using functional programming languages for implementing systems that process and respond to streams of incoming events.
+There are two successful and popular FRP frameworks for Haskell, Netwire and Reactive-Banana.
+The Haskell Group at Yale has developed an FRP framework called "Nettle" whose design is similar to Netwire.
+In this section we summarise the key differences between Netwire/Nettle approach and the Reactive-Banana approach and highlight the drawback of Reactive-Banana that led us to prefer a Netwire-inspired FRP framework design.

 The API to Reactive-Banana is not based on arrows.
 Instead reactive networks are constructed by passing around and manipulating `Event` and `Behavior` types as pure values, not wrapped in any datatype